How to Write a Resume That Lands Interviews

 Writing an Effective Cover Letter

-The cover letter reinforces the resume, introduces you, and explains your fit for the role.
-It outlines how your skills and experiences align with the employer’s specific needs.
-A well-written cover letter can make a significant difference, with 83% of hiring managers considering them important in the hiring process.
+The cover letter reinforces your resume, introduces you to the employer, and explains why you’re a great fit for the role.
+It highlights how your skills and experiences align with the company’s needs and goals.
+A well-written cover letter can make a strong impression, many hiring managers view it as an essential part of the hiring process.

 To write an effective cover letter: